 Think about what you need and when and where you’ll need it.
 Then, take it one step farther: Think about how to design your salon and booth space so that it’s always convenient for a client.
 Where will they put their bag?
 Are they easily able to reach for magazines and water?

 The leather chairs, the neon signage, the mid-century credenza at check-in — whichever way your aesthetic skews, details matter.
 Don’t skimp.

 Step 9: Finish Up With Fresh Flowers

 One of the best ways to streamline your business space is to cut down on all the scheduling and payment back-and-forth between appointments.
-If you haven’t signed up for Schedulicity already, do it today and try all our tools for free.
+If you haven’t signed up for Schedulicity already, do it today for free.